Coincident/XCOMClassicRemastered/README.md

 **Weapon Classes**:
 **Pistol** - Light, small and one-handed; can be **quickly drawn from the belt** for a last-resort snap-shot.
 Low damage, but **fast-firing**.
 Overall, it has the **best snap-shot** at close/medium range, but a weak and low accuracy aimed-shot.
 **Rifle** - General purpose assault rifle. **Medium damage**; high ammo capacity. **Auto-shot = highest damage per second** of all weapon classes.
 Decent snap-shot, better than the Cannon, worse than the Pistol.
 Decent aimed-shot; better than the Pistol, worse than the Cannon.
 **Cannon** - **Heavy**, slow, and low ammo. **Very high damage**.
 Snap-shot is slow and inaccurate, but has the **best aimed-shot** of all weapon classes.
-Because it is slow, it is best combined with a belt pistol: after an aimed-shot, a fast soldier will not have enough time units for a snap-shot from the cannon, but might have enough from a pistol.
+Because it is slow, it is best combined with a belt pistol: after a cannon aimed-shot, a fast soldier will have enough time units to draw a pistol and take a snap-shot.

 **Other weapons**:
 **Auto-Cannon** - **No aimed-shot**, but a **better auto-shot than the rifle**.
 It is slower than the rifle, but deals more damage per second overall.
 Another obvious advantage is loading it with explosive, or even incendiary ammunition, which is ideal to lighten night missions.